vmware-tanzu/cloud-native-security-inspector/src/frontend/README.md

 $ npm install connect-history-api-fallback@1.6.0 ejs@3.1.6 express@4.17.2 http-proxy-middleware@2.0.6 https@1.0.0 request@2.88.2 supervisor@0.12.0 @opensearch-project/opensearch@2.1.0 @elastic/elasticsearch@8.5.0
 ```

-5. Open the 'node-server.js' file under the "portal" directory, comment the code as 'Please comment this line for development environment', and replace the variable 'body.url' with the hostname of the running Cloud Native Security Inspector: 9999
+5. Open the 'node-server.js' file under the "frontend" directory, comment the code as 'Please comment this line for development environment', and replace the variable 'body.url' with the hostname of the running Cloud Native Security Inspector: 9999

 ```json
   // Please comment this line for development environment